Browser issue

 Prudential regulation is a type of financial regulation that requires financial firms to control risks and hold adequate capital as defined by capital requirements, liquidity requirements, by the imposition of concentration risk (or large exposures) limits, and by related reporting and public disclosure requirements and supervisory controls and processes.

-A basis point is a standard measure for interest rates and other percentages in finance, representing one-one hundredth of one percent.
+A basis point represents 1/100th of 1% or 0.01%.
+It is a standard measure for interest rates and other percentages in finance.

 benchmark rate